MICE PEST CONTROL

 - Size: Adult mice weigh approximately 12 to 30 grams and can grow up to 20 cm from the nose to the tip of the tail.

 - Feces: Droppings are rod-shaped and pointed on both ends.

-House mice can use even dime-sized cracks to gain entry into homes.
+Mice can use small cracks to gain entry into homes.
 They seek shelter indoors to escape inclement weather or predators and to locate food sources.
 Clutter provide excellent hiding places for the pests to build nests and reproduce.

 Wall voids and voids under cabinets are also likely places for mice to live.

 Because mice thrive under a wide range of conditions, are secretive and very cautious, they are hard to control.
 The pests are rarely apt to bite someone, but their presence can be harmful to human health.